 Also, this should go without saying, but make sure to pack well.
 Nothing is worse than making it all the way to a photoshoot only to realize that you forgot your nifty fifty lenses or that extra memory card you left laying on your desk.
 Think about the types of shots you're hoping to get so you can bring the proper lenses with you.

 The better you are at planning your photoshoot, the less you have to worry about the execution of the process and the more you can let your creative flow take over.

-Clients ask me all the time for suggestions on different locations to go for their photoshoot.
-The answer to this question is tricky, because it really just depends.
+Clients ask me all the time for suggestions on different locations to go for their photoshoots.
+The answer to this question is tricky because it really just depends.
 We all know that the background of the photograph can really set the mood for the portrait you're capturing.
-I am a huge believer that a good photo can be taken in the most atrocious location, however why make things harder on yourself than you have to?
-With that in mind, I have a few key spots that I like to take clients to in my home town.
-They are well known locations that offer different atmospheric varieties which allows me to take many different sessions at the same location without it appearing to be the same location.
+I am a huge believer that a good photo can be taken in the most atrocious location, however, why make things harder on yourself than you have to?
+With that in mind, I have a few key spots that I like to take clients to in my hometown.
+They are well-known locations that offer different atmospheric varieties which allows me to take many different sessions at the same location without it appearing to be the same location.

 Some of the best photos I've taken have been experiments, so don't be afraid to try something new, especially if your client is relaxed and having fun posing for you!